oacore/about/data/ref-audit.md

 [validators](http://validator.oaipmh.com/)  that ensure the correct response of the endpoint.
-However, the validator does not fully ensure that the data from the repository could be harvested without issues, which could be a potential problem especially for larger repositories.
+However, the validator does not fully ensure that the data from the repository could be harvested without issues, which could be a potential problem, especially for larger repositories.
 Any repository can register freely for the [CORE Repository Dashboard](~services/repository-dashboard/)  account which enables the repository to check its harvesting status.